sgkhusal/42-GNL/README.md

 # GNL-42SP
 Get Next Line 42 Project

-The get_next_line function reads one line at a time from a text file.
+The get_next_line function reads one line at a time from a text file (it reads the text file until finds a new line character \\n)

+Bonus: To be able to manage multiple file descriptors with your get_next_line.
+For example, if the file descriptors 3, 4 and 5 are accessible for reading, then you can call get_next_line once on 3, once on 4, once again on 3 then once on 5 etc. without losing the reading thread on each of the descriptors.

 ## Index